ryano0oceros/personalmoviedb-projectrefuge/README.md

 ## Potential Enhancements and Personal Movie Recommendation System

+Some possible future enhancements, could include:
+- Personalized Recommendations: This system could leverage machine learning algorithms to provide this based on ratings and viewing history, the application can recommend movies from both your collection and external sources like IMDb.
+- Inventory Management: Easily track where each movie is located (e.g., hard drives, streaming services, physical DVDs).
-As a future enhancement, one could include a table for personal movie ratings and locations, thereby enriching the database with personal collection details.
-Additionally, the development of a personal movie recommendation system based on user ratings and preferences is a promising direction.
-This system could leverage machine learning algorithms to provide personalized movie recommendations.
-Automated web scraping could also be implemented to update the database with metadata (similarly to how Plex media server works) to include things like the movie poster.
+- Automated Web Scraping: could also be implemented to update the database with metadata (similarly to how Plex media server works) to include things like the movie poster, actors/actresses, etc..
+- Detailed Reviews: Add personal reviews and notes to each movie, creating a comprehensive personal movie diary.
+- Custom User Interface: can build in a web-based frontend for easy access and management of the movie collection with features like search/filter/sort, Add/Update/Delete, and visualizations.

 ## Advantages of the Go Movie Application